CLAIRE-COVID-T4/covid-data/README.md

 ## Content Summary

-Apart from `drug-structures.sdf`, All files are in TSV format (Tab-Separated Values), where the first line contains the column names.
+Apart from `drug-structures.sdf`, all files are in Tab-Separated Values (TSV) format, where the first line contains the column names.
 The file contents are:

  - `host-host.tab`: a collection of Human Protein-Protein Interactions, from [1].
  - `drug-host.tab`: a collection of experimentally validated Drug-Protein interaction, from [1].